Updated 10/2023

 My influences tend to come from old stories, like Chaucer’s Canterbury Tales and Grimm’s Fairy Tales, as well as world mythologies.
 As a child, I was exposed to a lot of Shakespeare films, particularly Romeo and Juliet (1968) and other romances.

 I find interpersonal relationships between characters the most interesting.
 I also grew up around a lot of psychology talk.
 Therefore, my writings usually explore character relationships and dysfunction.
+(Yep, read that again: DYSFUNCTION.
+My characters are not perfect people, people!)

 I write for adults.

 I’ve no interest in focusing on writing about any particular age group, such as YA (young adult) or NA (new adult).
-I’d rather look at human life through a broader lense.
+I’d rather look at human life through a broader lens.
 I care more about the state of the soul than the age of the body.

 I like to write romantic storylines.

 I like sad/poetic romances.
 I like to see the lovers get ripped apart or struggle to be together.
+However…

 I’m a metalhead, and therefore tend to like dark and macabre concepts.
-I have a special interest in the concept of human suffering…In fact, lets put a heavy emphasis on “dark.”
+I have a special interest in the concept of human suffering… In fact, let’s put a heavy emphasis on DARK.
+Once again, I write about dark stuff and I’m not sorry!
+Things are about to get heated in these books, so look out!

 I am also an artist, and my books are likely to feature illustrations.